Stable and Steerable Sparse Autoencoders with Weight Regularization: Introduction

 \section{Introduction}

-Sparse autoencoders (SAEs) have become central to mechanistic interpretability, offering a potential solution to the superposition hypothesis, the idea that neural networks represent more features than dimensions by encoding them in overlapping patterns \citep{NelsonElhage2022ToySuperposition}.
-By learning an overcomplete basis with sparse coefficients, SAEs aim to recover the ``true'' features underlying model computations \citep{TrentonBricken2023TowardsLearning, Cunningham2023SparseModels}.
-Despite their success, recent work raised concerns about SAE reliability. \citet{Chanin2025SparseAutoencoders} showed that SAE features are highly sensitive to the L0 sparsity hyperparameter, and \citep{GoncaloPaulo2025SparseFeatures} demonstrated that SAEs trained with different random seeds on identical data learn substantially different features.
+Sparse autoencoders (SAEs) have become central to mechanistic interpretability, offering a potential solution to the superposition hypothesis, the idea that neural networks represent more features than dimensions by encoding them in overlapping patterns \citep{Elhage2022ToySuperposition}.
+By learning an overcomplete basis with sparse coefficients, SAEs aim to recover the ``true'' features underlying model computations \citep{Bricken2023TowardsLearning, Cunningham2023SparseModels}.
+Despite their success, recent work raised concerns about SAE reliability. \citet{Chanin2025SparseAutoencoders} showed that SAE features are highly sensitive to the L0 sparsity hyperparameter, and feature splitting across dictionary sizes \citep{Bricken2023TowardsLearning} similarly demonstrates that which features are learned depends on model capacity. \citet{Paulo2025SparseFeatures} demonstrated that SAEs trained with different random seeds on identical data learn substantially different features.
 This variability suggests \textbf{underconstrained optimization}: activation sparsity alone does not uniquely determine a solution.